A natural mechanism for approximate Higgs alignment in the 2HDM: The scalar sector of the 2 HDM

-full global U($2$) Higgs family symmetry transformation.
+Note that the gauge covariant kinetic energy terms of the scalar fields are invariant under the full global U($2$) Higgs family symmetry transformation.
 Moreover, the scalar potential is invariant under a global hypercharge transformation, $\ug_{\rm Y}$, which is a subgroup of U($2$).
 Thus, any enhanced Higgs family symmetries that are respected by the scalar potential would be a subset of the U($2$) transformations that are orthogonal to $\ug_{\rm Y}$.
-In Tables~\ref{tab:symm1} and \ref{tab:symm2}, we summarize the possible discrete and continuous Higgs family symmetries modulo the $\ug_Y$ hypercharge symmetry that can impose constraints on the $2$HDM scalar potential.
+In Tables~\ref{tab:symm1} and \ref{tab:symm2}, we summarize the possible discrete and continuous Higgs family symmetries modulo the $\ug_Y$ hypercharge symmetry that can impose constraints on the 2HDM scalar potential.
 Note that the list of symmetries in Table~\ref{tab:symm1} contains a redundancy.
-It may appear that the $\mathbb{Z}_2$ and $\Pi_2$ discrete symmetries are distinct (as they yield different constraints on the $2$HDM scalar potential parameters in the $\Phi_1$--$\Phi_2$ basis).
-Nevertheless, starting from the scalar potential of a $\Pi_2$-symmetric $2$HDM, one can find a different basis of scalar fields in which the corresponding scalar potential manifestly exhibits the $\mathbb{Z}_2$ symmetry, and vice versa~\cite{Davidson:2005cw}.
-In Table~\ref{tab:class}, the constraints of the various possible Higgs family symmetries and GCP symmetries on the $2$HDM scalar potential in a generic $\Phi_1$--$\Phi_2$ basis are exhibited.
+It may appear that the $\mathbb{Z}_2$ and $\Pi_2$ discrete symmetries are distinct (as they yield different constraints on the 2HDM scalar potential parameters in the $\Phi_1$--$\Phi_2$ basis).
+Nevertheless, starting from the scalar potential of a $\Pi_2$-symmetric 2HDM, one can find a different basis of scalar fields in which the corresponding scalar potential manifestly exhibits the $\mathbb{Z}_2$ symmetry, and vice versa~\cite{Davidson:2005cw}.
+In Table~\ref{tab:class}, the constraints of the various possible Higgs family symmetries and GCP symmetries on the 2HDM scalar potential in a generic $\Phi_1$--$\Phi_2$ basis are exhibited.

 One can also consider the possibility of applying two of the symmetries listed above simultaneously in the same basis.
 Ref.~\cite{Ferreira:2009wh} showed that no new independent models arise in this way.
 For example, applying $\mathbb{Z}_2$ and $\Pi_2$ in the same basis yields a $\mathbb{Z}_2\otimes \Pi_2$ model that is equivalent to CP$2$ when expressed in a different basis.
 Similarly, applying $\ug_{\rm PQ}$ and $\Pi_2$ in the same basis yields a $\ug\otimes\Pi_2$ model that is equivalent to GCP$3$ when expressed in a different basis.
-The equivalence of GCP$3$ and $\ug\otimes\Pi_2$ is explicitly demonstrated in Appendix~\ref{appequiv}.
+The equivalence of GCP$3$ and $\ug\otimes\Pi_2$ is explicitly demonstrated in Appendix~\ref{appequiv}.\footnote{The U(1)$\otimes\Pi_2$-symmetric 2HDM scalar potential was first introduced in Ref.~\cite{Fayet:1974fj}.}

 A quick perusal of Table~\ref{tab:class} shows that the Higgs alignment limit, which can be achieved by setting $m_{11}^2=m_{22}^2$ and $m_{12}^2=0$ arises automatically by imposing one of the following Higgs family symmetries: $\mathbb{Z}_2\otimes\Pi_2$, $\ug\otimes\Pi_2$, or $\mathrm{SO}(3)$.
 As noted above, one can replace the first two symmetries of this list with GCP$2$ and GCP$3$, respectively, since a GCP$2$ [GCP$3$] invariant scalar potential exhibits a $\mathbb{Z}_2\otimes\Pi_2$ [$\ug\otimes\Pi_2$] symmetry in a different basis of scalar fields.
 If the Higgs alignment is approximate, then one can tolerate a soft breaking of the enhanced symmetries by allowing for $m_{11}^2\neq m_{22}^2$ and $m_{12}^2\neq 0$.
 It turns out that it is more convenient to employ the softly-broken Higgs family symmetries.
 Thus, we shall focus on the implications of the softly-broken $\mathbb{Z}_2\otimes\Pi_2$, $\ug\otimes\Pi_2$, or $\mathrm{SO}(3)$ symmetries in what follows.